-2.1 Performance Overview
+2.1 PERFORMANCE OVERVIEW

 Through its suite of key performance measures, TTB demonstrates its ability to effectively administer the tax code and facilitate commerce through prompt, reliable service delivery for required federal approvals.
 TTB presents its performance information by mission area and strategic goal.
-Detailed performance information is discussed by the key strategic objectives that drove TTB's continuous improvement efforts in FY 2019.
+Detailed performance information is discussed by the key strategic objectives that drove TTB's continuous improvement efforts in FY 2018.

-In FY 2019, TTB met or exceeded the performance targets for two of its 14 measures.
-TTB also monitored its performance through several new or existing indicators that support data-driven decision making across TTB's strategic goals.
-Despite falling short in many of its annual performance goals in FY 2019, TTB made substantial improvements in many key service and operational measures toward the end of the fiscal year, indicating that the Bureau may meet its targets in the year ahead.
+In FY 2018, TTB met or exceeded the performance targets for four of its 15 measures, including several new indicators to support data-driven decision making in support of TTB's mission.
+Despite falling short in many of its annual performance goals in FY 2018, TTB made substantial performance improvements in many key service and operational measures, indicating that the Bureau may near or meet its targets in the year ahead.

-Based on external factors and the results achieved this fiscal year, TTB reviewed its performance goals and set FY 2020 targets that reflect workload projections, resource levels, planned business process improvements, and anticipated impacts from technology enhancements.
+Based on external factors and the results achieved this fiscal year, TTB reviewed its performance goals and set FY 2019 targets that reflect workload projections, resource levels, planned business process improvements, and anticipated impacts from technology enhancements.

-To meet its performance goals in FY 2020, TTB will implement an aggressive strategic agenda that integrates new technology, policy updates, process improvements, and targeted efforts in both outreach and enforcement.
-Further, under its updated FY 2018-2022 strategic plan, TTB continues to develop the appropriate suite of measures to provide evidence of progress toward its strategic and priority goals.
+To meet its performance goals in FY 2019, TTB will implement an aggressive strategic agenda that integrates new technology, streamlining initiatives, and targeted efforts in both outreach and enforcement.
+Further, under its updated FY18-22 strategic plan, TTB continues to develop the appropriate suite of measures to provide evidence of progress toward its strategic and priority goals.

 All performance results are subject to internal management review and periodic audit by the Department of the Treasury.
-TTB transitioned to a new data-reporting platform in FY 2018 that enabled the detection of several data quality issues that TTB is actively addressing.
-Additional data validations are underway and updates will be reported in FY 2020.
+TTB transitioned to a new data-reporting platform in FY 2018 that enabled the detection of several data quality issues.
+Additional data validations are underway, and any updates will be reported in FY 2019.

-Performance Targets Met2Performance Targets Not Met12Total Performance Measures14 FY 2019 Performance Measure Status - Performance Targets Met 2 Total Performance Measures14 Performance Targets Not Met 12 Total Performance Measures 14
+FY 2018 Performance Measure Status

+Performance Targets Met 4

+Performance Targets Not Met 11

+Total Performance Measures 15